 University of Minnesota

 Hospitals are often overwhelming and hard for patients to navigate.
-To solve this, the University of Minnesota Masonic Cancer Center (UMMCC) wished to create a state-of-the-art application for interactive kiosks that would be placed strategically around the hospital.
+To solve this, the University of Minnesota Masonic Cancer Center (UMMCC) aimed to create a state-of-the-art application for interactive kiosks placed strategically around the hospital.
 The application needed to seamlessly provide patients and their families with reliable and useful information to navigate the campus.
-Two versions of the app were required; one for the cancer clinic and a second for the general hospital.
+Two versions of the app were required: one for the cancer clinic and one for the general hospital.

-A&D kicked off the project with a requirements gathering sessions to gain a fundamental understanding of the app’s ideal functionality.
-Initial features included maps of the clinic and hospital, medical resources, hospital specific widgets.
-A simple, user-friendly interface was designed to appeal to a wide demographic audience.
+Ackmann & Dickenson kicked off the project with research and learning sessions with key hospital stakeholders to gain a fundamental understanding of the app’s ideal functionality.
+Initial features included maps of the clinic and hospital, medical resources and hospital-specific widgets.
+A simple, user-friendly interface was designed to appeal to a broad demographic audience.

 The teams at the Masonic Cancer Center and Masonic Children’s Hospital can now easily modify the application’s content.
-In addition, they can update and change resources, maps and guides, and personalized hospital messaging.
-All kiosks throughout the clinic are equipped with the latest technology to better serve patients, families, and visitors alike.
+Further, they can update and change resources, maps and guides, and personalize hospital messaging.
+All clinic kiosks are equipped with the latest technology to better serve patients, families and visitors alike.